NCAR/ncar-python-tutorial/README.rst

 1. Get miniconda and install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This tutorial covers the installation and setup of a Python environment on:

+- Cheyenne/DAV and/or CGD platforms

+Throughout this tutorial, we will be using miniconda which provides
+prepackaged Python environments with automated installers, the package manager ``conda``.

 https://docs.conda.io/en/latest/miniconda.html

 We suggest manually adding the miniconda path to your dot files (answer "no" to the last question).